thaistenello/Aether/README.md

   Meet Aether, the first space tourism company, taking you to the red planet, Mars.<br>
   Join us.

   Aether is a website with design inspired by the creative website of the marketing company <a href="https://www.rejouice.com/">Rejouice</a>.
-Incorporating animation elements, but maintaining its originality and distinctive personality.
+Incorporating animation elements, but maintaining its originality and personality.
 </p>

 <p>Here are some key features:</p>